 Addition Strategy #4: Number Line

-Students can do this a variety of ways.
+Students can do this in a variety of ways.
 Many times the most efficient way to use a number line is by starting at the biggest number and making jumps of hundreds, tens, and ones to count on the smaller number.

-Addition Strategy Squad
+Addition Strategy Friends

 Throughout this post, I’ve shown you some of my favorite strategies, and as students learn these strategies, I pull out these posters as a reference.
 We lovingly refer to them as the ADDITION STRATEGY SQUAD!

 Finally, while you can of course teach these two-digit and three-digit addition strategies without these strategy people, I have tons of centers, posters, and printable practice pages you can use in your lessons if you need resources!
+Plus, I’ve included a Google Slides version, too!